 IgAV is seasonal, with most childhood cases occurring during fall and winter.
 In adults, cases can also occur in summer months.
 Episodes can often be preceded by an upper respiratory infection.

-IgAV is characterized clinically by the tetrad of palpable purpura, abdominal pain, arthritis, and hematuria.
+IgAV is characterized clinically by palpable purpura, abdominal pain, arthritis, and hematuria.
 Adults are more likely to have joint symptoms and renal dysfunction.
 Children are more likely to have fevers and abdominal pain.
 There are prodromal symptoms of malaise, headache, and arthralgias.
 An individual episode may persist for 3-6 weeks, with recurrences in many patients.

 Joint abnormalities may accompany the eruption with severe pain and sometimes swelling, warmth, and tenderness.
 Ankles and knees are most often involved; symptoms are often transient and migratory.

 Renal involvement is common but is usually self-limited, with only a fraction of patients progressing to chronic renal failure or end-stage renal disease; these patients often have baseline renal dysfunction.
 The risk of renal failure is higher in adult patients and in those presenting with nephrotic or nephritic syndrome.